relh/FAE-HMI-SI/README.md

 <img src="./website/assets/website_screengrab.png" alt="reminder project website screengrab" width="600"/>
 </p>

+## Acknowledgements

+This work was supported by a NASA Heliophysics DRIVE Science Center (SOLSTICE) at the University of Michigan under grant NASA 80NSSC20K0600 and a Michigan Institute for Data Science Propelling Original Data Science grant.
+GB and KDL also acknowledge NASA/GSFC grant 80NSSC19K0317.
+All data used in this study are available from the Joint Science Operations Center (JSOC) at Stanford University, see http://jsoc.stanford.edu/.

 Credit to [Pytorch-UNet](https://github.com/milesial/Pytorch-UNet) for the great pytorch unet implementation!

 Credit to [js-image-zoom](https://github.com/malaman/js-image-zoom) for the great image zoom tool on the project website.